robin-norwood/katacoda/terraform-infrastructure-pipelines-workshop/setup-consul-workspace.md

 ### Share remote state

-Share your Consul workspace's state with your Vault.
+Share your Consul workspace's state with your Vault workspace.
 This will allow it to access output values from your Consul workspace.

 1. Within the workspace UI, click on "Settings" and then "General".
 1. Scroll down to "Remote state sharing".